 No matter which method you use, you'll want to start with supremely clean and dry parsley, since water on the leaves will create damaging ice crystals.
 Rinse the parsley with cool water and pat dry, or even give the stems a whirl in a salad spinner before freezing it.

-1. Freeze Parsley In a Bag
+Freeze Parsley in a Bag

-2. Freeze Parsley In Cubes
+Freeze Parsley in Cubes

 Whirl the parsley leaves (picked from the stems) in a blender or food processor with enough water or olive oil to make a thick puree (use a spatula to scrape down the sides as needed to make an even purée).
 Freeze this in small covered containers or in a clean ice cube tray.
 Once frozen through, transfer the parsley cubes to a sealable plastic bag for long-term storage.

-A Note on Curly Versus Flat-Leaf Parsley
+Curly Versus Flat-Leaf Parsley

 These methods work with either type of parsley, but flat-leaf parsley, which is also known as Italian parsley, has more flavor and a better, less mouth-cutting texture, which should be reason enough.
 But it's also easier to clean free of grit and dirt that can get on things as they grow outside, is easier to store without crushing, is easier to chop up or mince, and it's easier to separate the leaves from the stem.
-It's just a better parsley.
+It's just better parsley.
 When you have the choice, consider the flat-leaf variety for a better parsley experience!